Firecrafter703/cse15l-lab-reports./LabReport1.md

 However, IT CAN ONLY BE USED FROM YOUR COMPUTER/CLIENT.
 You cant use whe connected to a server like ieng6

-1) On your terminal, write ssh yourCode.java cs15lsp22(YourAccountCharacters):
+1) On your terminal, write scp yourCode.java cs15lsp22(YourAccountCharacters):

 ![Terminal](SCP.PNG)

-2) Write your passcode.
-If you use ls and you see your code, it is in the home directory and the ieng6 Server, and now can be run by anyone in the server via the Javac and java commands.
+2) Write your passcode to move your file.
+You can check if its there by logging into the server and running ls

 Significance: Allows to run code on a remote server

 ## __SSH Keys__

-In order to avoid writing passcode constantly every time when writing SSH, we can create public and private keys via a program called ssh-keygen
+In order to avoid writing passcode constantly every time when writing SSH, we can create  keys via a program called ssh-keygen

 1) On your client, type ssh-keygen on your terminal.
 If on windows, write ssh-keygen -t ed25519